 We completed research of existing documents and held multiple public meetings and meetings with county leaders and private individuals.
 We also conducted interviews with historic and archaeological experts and performed preliminary meetings with dive teams to discuss the process of scuba diving to investigate shipwrecks.
 We also conducted preliminary multi-beam sonar examinations of some known shipwrecks and potential shipwreck areas as a means to determine the complexities of mapping out as much of shipwreck area as possible.

-As a result, we are now developing a systematic plan for investigating the entire historic shipwreck area and initiating documents for shipwreck protection that can be coordinated with community and industry activities.
+We continue to work with non-profit and commercial companies to investigate the entire historic shipwreck area and initiate documents for shipwreck protection that can be coordinated with community and industry activities.
 We are also in the process of developing guidelines and learning objectives for interpretive educational materials which can be used in both physical and virtual training environments.
 And, we are working with a nomination committee to formally submit a package asking that the shipwrecks be designated as a National Marine Maritime Heritage Sanctuary, ensuring the shipwrecks can be studied and rediscovered by future generations of visitors.